JetsonHacksNano/buildKernelAndModules/README.md

 * v1.1
 * Fixes issue with source file selection
 * Add support for 32.7.1 and 32.7.2
+* Thank you @SMSmith, @enetkilfatih, @kitazaki for contributing fixes

 ### September, 2021
 * v1.0